odil-io/odil-io/README.md

 Hi,

-I'm a mostly self taught web developer with most of my experience being WordPress and PHP both Back- and Frontend.
-I have interests in science and technology.
+I'm a mostly self taught web developer with interests in science and technology.
-Also known as S.T.E.M but I don't like Math that much so more like S.T.E amirite.
-So without further ado, check out my repo's.

-Currently: working on a protable system to control RGB LED's inside percussion instruments to light up their drums according to a set of presets and custom values via a colorwheel.
-All remotely controlled and wireless via EPS-32's.
+**Currently**: A side project with ESP-32's, Updating my site to something way better (imho), Getting my shit together, designing a mini-keypad for personal streaming use, getting a 3D printing setup done (based on Voron) and seting up streaming for both my workdesk and my PC for game streaming.